 Pixel Watch comes in a single size of 41 mm.
 Google Pixel Watch has a steel casing while Apple Watch 8 has aluminum and stainless steel casing options.

 Apple Watch 8 comes in 41 mm and 45 mm sizes and has OLED display.
 It supports ‘Always on Display’ or AOD.
+The image of the display screen of the Apple Watch 8 shows that not much has changed between Apple Watch 7 and Apple Watch 8.

 Apple Watch 8 supports GPS satellite systems of GPS, GLONASS, Galileo, BeiDou and QZSS.
 Pixel Watch supports GPS, GLONASS, Galileo and BeiDou.
 QZSS is a Japanese satellite system that is not supported on Pixel Watch as of writing this.